brandon-levan/TripleTen-Data-Science-Projects/Sprint 10 - Integrated Project 2/README.md

 ## Libraries Used
  - `pandas` `numpy` `matplotlib` `sklearn` (`train_test_split` `LinearRegression` `mean_squared_error`)
+ - `DummyRegressor`,`make_scorer`,`cross_val_score`

+# Import libraries required for the project
+import pandas as pd
+import numpy as np
+import matplotlib.pyplot as plt

+# To Create Training & Validation Sets
+from sklearn.model_selection import train_test_split

+# To calculate MAE
+from sklearn.metrics import mean_absolute_error

+# Regression Models
+from sklearn.linear_model import LinearRegression from sklearn.tree import DecisionTreeRegressor from sklearn.ensemble import RandomForestRegressor

+# Cross Validation Score For Model Evaluation
+from sklearn.model_selection import cross_val_score

+# For make_scorer to use in cross validation
+from sklearn.metrics import make_scorer

+# DummyRegressor
+from sklearn.dummy import DummyRegressor

 ## Problem Statement & Task
 **Project Objective** - I work for the OilyGiant mining company, and my task is to find the best place for a new well.